 Remote work allows you to access the talent pool that you wouldn’t consider for the office work for various reasons.
 Young parents, seniors, disabled people, part-time workers, students, as well as talents located in a different country can be your potential employees.
 This opens vast opportunities for increasing the quality of your staff.

 Having the opportunity to organize work, prioritize tasks and be responsible for one’s own contribution to the organization empowers workers.
-Being independent lets them show initiative and as a result enhances the performance of the whole company by bringing new ideas and solutions.
+Being independent lets them show initiative and as a result enhances the performance of the whole company by bringing innovative ideas and solutions.

 Additionally, when you give the opportunity to individuals from diversified backgrounds, you encourage diversity, tolerance and cultural exchange that promotes a healthy culture in your company.

-The list is not exhaustive and chances are you can add a few more points based on our own experience.
+The list is not exhaustive, and chances are you can add a few more points based on our own experience.
 This only confirms the fact that remote work can be beneficial for both the organization and its employees.

 However, we do have to take remote work with a pinch of salt.
 There are certain downsides to it that have to be addressed by the organizations and the staff in order to ensure effective performance.